Skip to content

 Nevada has no corporate or personal income tax — so its business incentives run through tax abatements on sales, property, and modified business tax rather than income tax credits.
 The Catalyst Fund adds a rare direct grant of up to $250,000 for tech companies partnering with state universities.

-4 Nevada programs + federal & national programs Updated weekly
+8 Nevada-specific programs 264 federal & national programs also apply Updated July 2026

 Start here